Skip to content

 3. Merge the PR.

-5. A reviewer approves the prod-tenant environment gate.
+5. A reviewer approves the apply-mg environment gate.

 6. The job creates / updates the management-group hierarchy and any opt-in policy assignments.